 Although not specifically a Danish building, it belonged to their Danish province.

-A river flows in front of the church and a portion of it is dedicated to Carey’s renowned printing press.
+A river flows in front of the church.

 Vheto, located in the Serampore Court Compound, is one of the old buildings in the city.
 It is a heritage canteen that was beautifully restored and converted into a popular restaurant.